michaelnetbiz/soup-heads/content/reviews/tomato-and-sweet-basil-bisque/index.md

 According to the Oxford English Dictionary [zotpressInText item="{V3U4C5WZ}"], <em>bisque</em> is:

-<blockquote>A term for the odds which one [tennis] player gives the other in allowing him to score one point once during the ‘set’ at any time he may elect.
+<blockquote>A term for the odds which one [tennis] player gives the other in allowing him to score one point once during the 'set' at any time he may elect.
 Also in Croquet: An extra turn allowed to a weaker player.</blockquote>

 There is not a single element of this definition that rings true with my experience of the <em>bisque</em> currently under review.
 But as an empiricist I will not let this odd definition phase me.